RPetitmay/configure-ad/README.md

 - Create Resource Group, Virtual Network and Subnet within Azure
 - Create a Domain Controller virtual machine within Azure portal
-- Create a client virtual machine
+- Create and configure a Client virtual machine
-- Step 4
+- Login into Client VM and ping (run "ipconfig /all") within Powershell as an admin

 <h2>Deployment and Configuration Steps</h2>